-Medications are being discontinued—and the pharmacist may not knowNovember 19th, 2012 in Medications /
+Medications are being discontinued—and the pharmacist may not knowNovember 19, 2012 in Medicine & Health / Medications

 More than 85,000 medications are discontinued each year by physicians, yet while physicians share this information with their patients, it is too often not shared with the pharmacists.
 This communication gap, identified by researchers from Brigham and Women's Hospital (BWH) and Harvard Vanguard Medical Associates, allows discontinued medications continue to be dispensed at pharmacies, representing an important patient safety concern.

 The study will be published on November 20, 2012 in the Annals of Internal Medicine.

 "This is a novel patient safety issue that has not been measured previously," explained Thomas Sequist, MD, MPH, a physician at BWH and Harvard Vanguard, and senior author of this study.
 "We found that 1.5 percent all off discontinued medications were refilled by the pharmacy and that 12 percent of those refilled medications caused some degree of potential harm to the patients."